 - Visit Yalgorup National Park to see the amazing Thrombolite living fossils.

-Experience Mandurah's waterways
+Experience the best activities & attractions on Mandurah’s waterways

 With plenty of attractions including an aquatic fun park, carnival and free space to run around, the kids will love Mandurah's eastern foreshore.
 Tree lined walkways, grassed picnic areas and safe swimming beaches make it a perfect destination for the whole family.